shrikiran1999/hough-transform/README.md

 ## Concept:

-If two edge points lay on the same line, their corresponding cosine curves will intersect each other on a specific (ρ, θ) pair.
-Thus, the Hough Transform algorithm can detects lines by finding the (ρ, θ) pairs that have a number of intersections larger than a certain threshold.
+If two edge points lay on the same line, their corresponding cosine curves will intersect each other on a specific $(ρ, θ)$ pair.
+Thus, the Hough Transform algorithm detects lines by finding the $(ρ, θ)$ pairs that have a number of intersections larger than a certain threshold.

 ## Steps in the implementation: